Remember to cite LawCareers.Net on your application form if you apply to Morrison & Foerster (UK) LLP.

 - Written exercise

-In 2020, we will be running two two-week summer vacation schemes from 15 June to 26 June and from 29 June to 10 July 2020.
-Our vacation schemes provide insight to life at MoFo and offer the opportunity to consider whether we are the right firm for you.
+In 2021, we will be running two two-week summer vacation schemes from 14 June to 25 June and from 28 June to 9 July.
+Our vacation schemes provide insight into life at MoFo and offer the opportunity to consider whether we are the right firm for you.
 Summer associates will gain a good picture of how much responsibility our trainees are given; it’s also a chance to meet and learn more about our London-based attorneys and staff.
-The vacation scheme is our sole method of recruiting future trainees.

-Trainees are given the support and training required to excel in their work; from trainee induction sessions, regular training via our MoFo Academy and significant daily responsibilities.
+Trainees are given the support and training required to excel in their work; from trainee induction sessions, regular training via our MoFo Academy and significant daily responsibility.
 This combination enables our trainees to develop the necessary skills to deliver exceptional client service on complex global matters.
-The training period consists of four six-month seats, with the potential of a seat in one of our Asian offices.
+The training period consists of four six-month seats, with the potential of a seat in our Singapore office.
 There is an active mentoring programme and a formal review process four times annually to provide continuous support and development.

 We pay full GDL and LPC course fees at the University of Law.
-We also offer an £8,000 maintenance grant during the GDL and LPC; if students have already completed either course prior to securing a training contract with us, we offer 50% reimbursement of fees.
+We also offer up to £10,000 maintenance grant during the GDL and LPC; if students have already completed either course prior to securing a training contract with us, we offer 50% reimbursement of fees.

 - Capital markets